 Using Turmeric in Soap as Colorant

-Although I’ve started using micas and minerals as colorants when starting to make soap, I’ve got really interested in using natural ingrendients like food, herbs or spices to color soap.
-It gives a nature-like tone to them, instead of bright lipstick red, vibrant blue, deep purple, etc. It pleases me to use soap with natural colors, making me feel closer to nature.
+I’ve started soamaking using micas and minerals as colorants.
+But soon, I’ve got really interested in using natural ingrendients like food, herbs or spices to color soap.
+It gives soap a nature-like tone to them, instead of bright lipstick red, vibrant blue, deep purple, etc. It pleases me to use soap with natural colors, making me feel closer to nature.

 One spice that I’ve got interested in is turmeric — a bright yellow spice made from the dried and powdered turmeric root.
 Depending on how much turmeric you use, you can achieve natural soap colors ranging from a pale pinky-yellow, like in this Turmeric and Ylang-Ylang Soap Recipe, to deep burnt orange.
 It also adds a beautiful speckled effect to your soap although the amount of speckle can be controlled.

 In this recipe, the turmeric is added to the lye water, it’s common knowledge from reading articles of several soap makers (including this recipe from Lovely Greens) that this is the best option to have a good color on your soap.